-Following the adoption of the Paris Agreement on climate change and the UN 2030 Agenda for Sustainable Development in 2015, governments are making strides to transition to low-carbon and more circular economies on a global scale.
+Following the adoption of the Paris Agreement on climate change1 and the UN 2030 Agenda for Sustainable Development in 2015, governments are making strides to transition to low-carbon and more circular economies on a global scale.
 On the European front, the European Green Deal sets out the objective of making Europe the first climate-neutral continent by 2050.
 The financial sector is expected to play a key role in this respect, as enshrined in the Commission action plan on financing sustainable growth.

-Transitioning to a low-carbon and more circular economy entails both risks and opportunities for the economy and financial institutions,1 while physical damage caused by climate change and environmental degradation can have a significant impact on the real economy and the financial system.
-For the second year in a row, the European Central Bank (ECB) has identified climate-related risks as a key risk driver on the SSM Risk Map for the euro area banking system.
-The ECB is of the view that institutions should take a forward-looking and comprehensive approach to considering climate-related and environmental risks.
+Transitioning to a low-carbon and more circular economy entails both risks and opportunities for the economy and financial institutions,2 while physical damage caused by climate change and environmental degradation can have a significant impact on the real economy and the financial system.
+For the second year in a row, the European Central Bank (ECB) has identified climate-related risks as a key risk driver in the SSM Risk Map for the euro area banking system.
+The ECB is of the view that institutions should take a strategic, forward-looking and comprehensive approach to considering climate-related and environmental risks.

 The ECB is closely following developments that are likely to affect euro area institutions.
 The Commission action plan on financing sustainable growth aims to redirect financial flows to sustainable investments, to mainstream sustainability in risk management and to enhance transparency and long-termism.
-Specifically for the banking sector, the European Banking Authority (EBA) was given several mandates to assess how Environmental, Social and Governance (ESG) risks can be incorporated into the three pillars of prudential supervision.
-Based on this, the EBA published an Action Plan on sustainable finance with key policy messages addressed to institutions in the areas of strategy and risk management, disclosure, scenario analysis and stress testing.
+Specifically for the banking sector, the European Banking Authority (EBA) was given several mandates to assess how environmental, social and governance (ESG) risks can be incorporated into the three pillars of prudential supervision.
+Based on this, the EBA published an Action Plan on sustainable finance and a Discussion Paper on the integration of ESG risks into the regulatory and supervisory framework.

 This guide outlines the ECB's understanding of the safe and prudent management of climate-related and environmental risks under the current prudential framework.
-It describes how the ECB expects institutions to consider climate-related and environmental risks - as drivers of established categories of prudential risks - when formulating and implementing their business strategy and governance and risk management frameworks.
+It describes how the ECB expects institutions to consider climate-related and environmental risks - as drivers of existing categories of risk - when formulating and implementing their business strategy and governance and risk management frameworks.
 It further explains how the ECB expects institutions to become more transparent by enhancing their climate-related and environmental disclosures.

 This guide is not binding for the institutions, but rather it serves as a basis for supervisory dialogue.
 As part of this supervisory dialogue, the ECB will discuss with institutions the ECB's expectations set out in this guide in terms of any possible divergences in institutions' practices.
-The ECB will continue to develop its supervisory approach to managing and disclosing climate-related and environmental risks over time, taking into account regulatory developments as well as evolving practices in the industry and in the supervisory community.
+The ECB will continue to develop its supervisory approach to managing and disclosing climate-related and environmental risks over time, taking into account regulatory developments, as well as evolving practices in the industry and in the supervisory community.